Skip to content

 Competitive learning science: balance scale showing approach goals versus avoidance goals in quiz duels, with LearnClash Clash mascot tipping the balance toward effective learning

 Competition has zero average effect on learning.
-A 2012 meta-analysis proved it.
+A 2012 meta-analysis put a number on it.
+Zero.

-So why do quiz duels work?
+So why does a quiz duel feel like it sticks?
 Competitive learning in educational psychology uses head-to-head competition to strengthen knowledge retention.
-Murayama and Elliot (2012) found that competition triggers approach goals and avoidance goals at once, and these cancel out.
-LearnClash engineers three conditions that tip the balance: retrieval-based duels, ELO skill-matching and spaced repetition across every mode.
+Murayama and Elliot (2012) found that competition fires approach goals and avoidance goals at the same instant, and the two erase each other.
+The average washes out to nothing.
+Whether you end up ahead depends entirely on how the contest is built.
+LearnClash builds three conditions into every match that push the balance toward learning: retrieval-based duels, ELO skill-matching, and spaced repetition across every mode.

 Competitive Learning in LearnClash